-Wolf Haldenstein has a strong tradition of public service to the community and charitable and professional organizations, which is illustrated by the Firm’s participation in the civil rights and voter registration movements in the South in the early 1960s.
-The Firm has kept up this unwavering tradition of public service in various ways as described below, including providing employment opportunities to disadvantaged youth through various public school, college and bar association diversity programs; hiring ex-offenders in supported job training programs; and using the services of minority- and women-owned businesses and law firms.
+Wolf Haldenstein has a strong tradition of civic service to the community and charitable and professional organizations, which is illustrated by the Firm’s participation in the civil rights and voter registration movements in the South in the early 1960s.
+The Firm has kept up this unwavering tradition of civic service in various ways as described below, including providing employment opportunities to disadvantaged youth through various public school, college and bar association diversity programs; hiring ex-offenders in supported job training programs; and using the services of minority- and women-owned businesses and law firms.

-In addition to Wolf Haldenstein’s firm-wide commitment to public service, we actively encourage our attorneys to support charitable, community and professional organizations, which is reflected in the diverse background, unique insights and dedication of its partners, such as a longtime partner who is an ex-offender (pre-law school) and has used his thirty-five years at the Firm to the advance the lives of other ex-offenders; a partner who grew up in the foster care system and raises awareness about the plight of older foster children nationally, and another partner who actively advocates for, and protects the rights of, the transgender community.
+In addition to Wolf Haldenstein’s firm-wide commitment to civic service, we actively encourage our attorneys to support charitable, community and professional organizations, which is reflected in the diverse background, unique insights and dedication of its partners, such as a longtime partner who is an ex-offender (pre-law school) and has used his thirty-five years at the Firm to the advance the lives of other ex-offenders; a partner who grew up in the foster care system and raises awareness about the plight of older foster children nationally, and another partner who actively advocates for, and protects the rights of, the transgender community.

 Ex-Offender Community: One of the Firm’s most senior partners, Jeffrey G. Smith, is a board member and chairman emeritus of the Osborne Association.
 The Osborne Association works in twenty-one prisons, Riker’s Island, and six county jails.
 It is focused on transforming 8,000 formerly incarcerated individuals and assisting the families of those affected by the social justice system annually.
 The Osborne Association’s work includes programs that help fathers transition back into home life and current inmates connect with and support their families, as well as group mentoring for young people on probation, employment services and a program called I-CAN that is designed to reduce recidivism.
 The Osborne Association’s outcomes include lower recidivism, more intact families and healthier communities.
 Many of the Osborne Association graduates attain high functioning jobs and college level educations.
 Mr. Smith’s commitments and contributions to The Osborne Association were profiled in a January 2013 article by The Wall Street Journal, entitled Supporting a Productive Life for Former Inmates.